Board of Directors

 Patrick Russell

-Six years ago, Patrick moved to Toronto and began playing Ultimate where he made a few friends.
+Ten years ago, Patrick moved to Toronto and began playing Ultimate where he made a few friends.
 Five years ago, those friends invited him to play in the Toronto Ultimate Club, where he made a few more friends.
 Four years ago, those friends invited Patrick to play on other TUC teams where he made even more friends.
-Three years ago, his TUC friends encouraged him to try out for touring teams, where he made more friends.
-Three years ago, Patrick decided he wanted to give back to the Club and volunteer for the Women's Committee where he made even more friends.
-One year ago, Patrick wanted to continue volunteering his time with TUC and ran for the Board of Directors, where he made more friends.
+Eight years ago, his TUC friends encouraged him to try out for touring teams, where he made more friends.
+Eight years ago, Patrick decided he wanted to give back to the Club and volunteer for the Women's Committee where he made even more friends.
+Six year ago, Patrick wanted to continue volunteering his time with TUC and ran for the Board of Directors, where he made more friends.
 Today, Patrick has a close-knit community of people whom he loves and wants to help provide a space for other to build their own communities.

-The Board has a number of working committees - should you be interested in joining any of these committees please contact president@tuc.org
+The Board has a number of working committees - should you be interested in joining any of these committees, please contact president@tuc.org

 Board Standing Committees